 How to Play: Have the person doing this Christmas Minute to Win It challenge place a headband around their head.
 Thread about four or five coils of the Slinky through the space between the headband and the person’s forehead.
 The contestant then leans over and lets the Slinky hang down to the floor like an elephant trunk.
 Without using their hands, they must flip the Slinky to land fully compressed for three seconds on their forehead.

 How to Play: This challenge will undoubtedly bring your party attendees out of their chairs to hoot and holler in excitement.
 If you want the energy level at your Christmas party to liven up, simply introduce this game.
 To play, attach a string to both ends of an empty rectangular tissue box.
 Fill the tissue box with the eight ping pong balls and detach the clear plastic covering that encloses the tissue box hole opening.
 With the string, tie the tissue box around your waist with the box sitting just below your lower back and the box hole facing outward.
 In one minute, the contestant must bounce, wiggle, and shake to jostle the eight ping pong balls free.
+This game is also an excellent choice to play while social distancing.

 How to Play: This Minute to Win It Christmas game sounds like it should be easy, but you will be surprised how quickly things turn out of control when a balloon starts to go adrift.
 Simply keep three separate balloons in the air for one full minute and you win.
 If you find that the challenge is too easy, try adding a balloon or prohibiting the use of your hands.

 How to Play: Using glue or tape, attach a full container of TicTacs to each end of a ruler (both face up).
 Have a contestant bite down on the middle of the ruler.
 Once the clock starts, the contestant can shake their head to and fro to try and rattle all TicTacs out of both containers in one minute.
+For this game as well, be sure to refresh the supplies after each round to ensure that the game is safe and fun.

 How to Play: Line up 15 plastic cups face down on the edge of a table (about six inches from the ledge).
 Players have one minute to blow up a balloon and use the air from the balloon to blow cups off the table.
 You can repeatedly blow up the balloon during the one minute.
+If playing multiple rounds with different family members, be sure to use different balloons each round to keep players germ-free!